 Paper art has been trending for many years now; in fact, I have built almost an entire blog around paper crafts!
-Without a doubt, the most sought after papercraft is paper flowers.
+Without a doubt, the most sought-after papercraft is paper flowers.
 Thousands of new crafters come to Abbi Kirsten Collections to discover easy paper flowers that are fabulous for special events, showers, wedding decor, nursery wall art, or even home decor in general.

 Often I receive messages from beginners who want to know which flowers are the easiest to take on whether they are under a time crunch or just need to gain confidence in simpler design first.

 Today I am going to share with you my top 21 easiest paper flowers for beginners.
+Before we get there let me point you to my best resources for cardstock that I use to make my paper florals.
+Visit this full paper flower cardstock guide here!

 First, let’s discover what traditional styles and small designs are best for newbies.
 There are a few freebies below, but if you are looking to really get creative, be sure to download my ebook, The Joy of Paper Flowers for 24+ small flower tutorials, and arrangements!